 From 6 April 2016 the PIP is aligned with the tax year.
 To facilitate this change special transitional arrangements applied for 2015/16 meaning that there were two PIPs in 2015/16 as below:

-Pre-alignment tax year: 1 April 2015 to 8 July 2015 - the revised annual allowance during this period is £80,000
+Pre-alignment tax year: 1 April 2015 to 8 July 2015 - the revised annual allowance during this period was £80,000

-Post-alignment tax year: 9 July 2015 to 5 April 2016 – the annual allowance for this period is the amount of the £80,000 not used up from the pre-alignment tax year (subject to a maximum of £40,000) together with any carry forward available from the three previous years.
+Post-alignment tax year: 9 July 2015 to 5 April 2016 – the annual allowance for this period was the amount of the £80,000 not used up from the pre-alignment tax year (subject to a maximum of £40,000) together with any carry forward available from the three previous years.

-Generally speaking, the assessment covers any pension benefits you may have in all tax-registered pension arrangements where you have been an active member of the scheme during the year ie you have paid contributions during the tax year (or your employer has paid contributions on your behalf).
+Generally speaking, the assessment covers any pension benefits you have in all tax-registered pension arrangements where you have been an active member of the scheme during the year ie you have paid contributions during the tax year (or your employer has paid contributions on your behalf).